|Values are valid only on day of printing.|

 Determination of tryptophan by conventional amino acid profiling methods (ninhydrin-based, HPLC) is hampered by co-elution with other compounds.
 This liquid chromatography-tandem mass spectrometry method quantifies tryptophan and is interference free.

 Aids in the screening and monitoring of Hartnup disease

 If the result is within the respective age-matched reference range, no interpretation is provided.
 When an abnormal result is reported, an interpretation may be added, including a correlation to available clinical information and recommendations for additional biochemical testing, if applicable.

-Abnormal urine concentrations of tryptophan are not diagnostic for any particular disorder and must be interpreted in the context of a patient's clinical presentation.
+Abnormal urine concentrations of tryptophan are not diagnostic for any particular disorder and must be interpreted in the context of a patient's clinical presentation and other laboratory results.

 < or =35 months: 14-315 nmol/mg creatinine

 3-8 years: 10-303 nmol/mg creatinine

 Roth KS: Disorders of membrane transport.
 In Pediatric Endocrinology and Inborn Errors of Metabolism.
 Edited by K Sarafoglou, GF Hoffmann, KS Roth.
 New York, McGraw-Hill Medical Division, 2009, pp 108-112